Visit the Road Scholar Bookshop

 National Geographic Costa Rica

-This stylish and informative travel resource features 200 photographs, many maps and good information on the country's history, nature and culture.
+This stylish, informative and up-to-date travel resource features 200 photographs, many maps and good information on the country's history, nature and culture.

 Costa Rican Spanish